jeaye/jest/README.md

 ```

 ### Installation
 Since jest is a header-only library, simply copy over the contents of `include` to your project, or, better yet, add jest as a submodule and introduce `jest/include` to your header search paths.

+Full installation can also be achieved by using `./configure && make install`.
+See the `configure` script for prefix options.